Swiss-Sarge/SAR_AI/README.md

 so in case you need to adjust them, you are able to.

 D) vehicles are being deleted by the Server stating " A hacker was killed" ...
 Check out the server_cleanup.fsm file that is part of this repository.
-Take it as an EXAMPLE how to adjust yours.
+Take it as an EXAMPLE (might differ based on server package that you use)how to adjust yours.

 The line you are looking for is: